BIIGitHub/bii-publications/content/posts/2020-03-20-the-disordered-plant-dehydrin-lti30-protects-the-membrane-during-water-related-stress-by-cross-linking-lipids.md

   contain at least one copy of the highly conserved K-segment, proposed to be a membrane binding motif.
 tags:
-  - GUPTA A
+  - Gupta A
-  - MARZINEK JK
+  - Marzinek JK
-  - JEFFERIES D
+  - Jefferies D
-  - BOND PJ
+  - Bond PJ
-  - HARRYSON P
+  - Harryson P
-  - WOHLAND T
+  - Wohland T
 categories:
   - 'Multiscale Simulation, Modelling and Design'
   - Biomolecular Modelling and Design Division